LetsPlayNow/Speech_AI/README.md

 * [PyGame](https://www.pygame.org/lofi.html)

-You can use this idea in you video game or maybe with Smart House.
+You can use this idea in you video game or Smart House project.
 Enjoy!

 ## Installation

 ### Debian-based linux
-At first you need to install libraries, listed above.
-For this I recommend use of python environments (like conda environments)

 ```Bash
 conda create --name speech_ai